asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 When grouping data into intervals, the following rules must be taken into account:

 - The number of intervals should not be too big nor too small.
 A usual rule of thumb is to take a number of intervals approximately $\sqrt{n}$ or $\log_2(n)$.
 - The intervals must not overlap and must cover the entire range of values.
-It doesn’t matter if intervals are left-open and right-closed or vice versa.
+It does not matter if intervals are left-open and right-closed or vice versa.

 - The minimum value must fall in the first interval and the maximum value in the last.

 **Example - Qualitative variable**.
-The blood type of 30 people are:
+The blood types of 30 people are:

 <div style="text-align:center">
 A, B, B, A, AB, 0, 0, A, B, B, A, A, A, A, AB, A, A, A, B, 0, B, B, B, A, A, A, 0, A, AB, 0.
 </div>

 The frequency table of the blood type is

 $$
 \begin{array}{crr}